 Soka Gakkai International (SGI) is a lay Buddhist association with more than 12 million members in 192 countries and territories worldwide.
 The SGI movement has its roots in the teachings of Nichiren, a Buddhist monk, who lived in the 13th century Japan.
-Nichiren’s teachings are based on the message of the Lotus Sutra, considered the highest teaching of Shakyamuni Buddha, the historic founder of Buddhism.
+Nichiren’s teachings are based on the message of the Lotus Sutra, that expounds the ultimate truth of life to which Shakyamuni Buddha, the historical founder of Buddhism, was enlightened.

-The central message of the teachings is that every individual has the power to overcome life’s inevitable challenges by bringing about a fundamental transformation in the depths of his or her own life, called human revolution.
-This self-motivated inner change sets off ripples of positive change that ultimately transforms the community, society and the world.
+The central message of the Nichiren Buddhism is that every individual has the power to overcome life’s inevitable challenges by bringing about a fundamental transformation in the depths of his or her own life.
+This self-motivated inner change, known within the Soka Gakkai International (SGI) as "human revolution", sets off ripples of positive change that ultimately transforms the community, society and the world.

 In Nichiren Buddhism, individual happiness is closely linked to the happiness of others.
 SGI members strive in their everyday lives to live with confidence, create value under any circumstance, and contribute to the welfare of their families, friends and society at large.